 Hematologic: increased platelet count

-Other possibly related clinically-relevant events occurring in < 0.2% of patients treated with KETEK (telithromycin) from the controlled Phase III studies included: anxiety, bradycardia, eczema, elevated blood bilirubin, erythema multiforme, flushing, hypotension, increased blood alkaline phosphatase, increased eosinophil count, paresthesia, pruritus, urticaria.
+Other clinically-significant adverse reactions occurring in less than 0.2% of patients treated with KETEK from the controlled Phase 3 studies included: anxiety, bradycardia, eczema, elevated blood bilirubin, erythema multiforme, flushing, hypotension, increased blood alkaline phosphatase, increased eosinophil count, paresthesia, pruritus, urticaria.

-Nervous system: loss of consciousness, in some cases associated with vagal syndrome.
+Nervous system: loss of consciousness, in some cases associated with vagal syndrome, tremor, convulsions

 Psychiatric disorders: confusion, hallucinations (mostly visual)